SaiKrishnaMohan7/Playground/Books/CompSci/ComputerNetwork-TopDownApproach/Chapter-2/Chapter-2-ApplicationLayer.md

       - DNS protocol is also implemented as a client-server application with the client side running on teh user's host and the server side on a DNS server
       - When the user tries to access a WebPage on some server, the browser extracts the hostname and passes it to the client side of DNS which then contacts a DNS server to get the IP address of the server
       - Once IP is received, and passed to the application, our TCP handshake story begins
+    - **DNS uses UDP for queries and replies and TCP for Zone tansfer** (maintaining consistency of RRs across Primary and Secondary servers -- Authoritative servers?)
 - Other than hostname to IP translation, DNS provides follwing services:
   - **_Hostname Aliasing_**
     - Most hostnames that we encounter today are mnemonic, easier to remember (have a sort of ring to it), these are called **Alias Hostnames**